“In the spring, however,

 Please reschedule your appointment if you have been exposed to COVID-19 or are feeling symptoms of COVID-19 including cough, fever, digestive symptoms or no sense of smell.
 We ask that you continue to social distance and wear masks in public places where some have not been vaccinated for your safety and those around you.

-For more information on how to get vaccinated, please contact Alachua County Department of Health at the link below:
+For more information on how to get vaccinated through Alachua county health department:

 The office is located at: